Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: QNM families

+In our search of spacetime parameters for which there could possibly be violation of the linear version of SCC, we effectively look for $\beta>1/2$ (see Sec.~\ref{sec:beta}).
+In the limit where the NN modes emerge (namely, $r_+\to r_c$), clearly $\text{Im}(\omega_{\text{NN}}^{\PRDvtwo{+,c}})\to 0$, so that $-\text{Im}(\omega_{\text{NN}}^{\PRDvtwo{+,c}})/\kappa_-$ is very small, thus ensuring SCC in the near-Nariai limit (we have observed that this behaviour also holds for charged fields).
+For this reason, we do not show in our plots spacetime regions near the Nariai limit.

-In their turn, the NE frequencies are obtained by carrying out near-extremal asymptotics and assuming that their imaginary part goes to zero in that limit (e.g.,~\cite{Hod:2017gvn} in Reissner-Nordstr\"om,~\cite{detweiler1980black,yang2013quasinormal} in Kerr and~\cite{Dias:2018ufh,Cardoso:2017soq} in RNdS).
-We carried out a similar near-extremal asymptotic analysis in KNdS and we obtained~\cite{Casals:Marinho:prep}:
+In their turn, the NE frequencies $\oNEn{n}$ are obtained by carrying out near-extremal black hole asymptotics $r_-\to r_+$ while assuming that their imaginary part goes to zero (e.g.,~\cite{Hod:2017gvn} in Reissner-Nordstr\"om,~\cite{detweiler1980black,yang2013quasinormal} in Kerr and~\cite{Dias:2018ufh,Cardoso:2017soq} in RNdS).
+We carried out a similar near-extremal analysis in KNdS and obtained~\cite{Casals:Marinho:prep}: